poojametre25/StudentMarksManagementSystem/README.md

 The Student Marks Management System is a Java-based console application designed to manage student marks efficiently.
 This project allows users to:

--Input marks for multiple students
+- Input marks for multiple students

--Display original marks
+- Display original marks

--Sort marks in ascending order using Bubble Sort
+- Sort marks in ascending order using Bubble Sort

--Search for a specific mark using Linear Search
+- Search for a specific mark using Linear Search

--Display useful statistics like Highest, Lowest, and Average marks
+- Display useful statistics like Highest, Lowest, and Average marks

 This mini-project demonstrates core Java concepts such as:

--Arrays
+- Arrays

--Loops
+- Loops

--Functions/Methods
+- Functions/Methods

--Searching & Sorting Algorithms
+- Searching & Sorting Algorithms

--Input handling using Scanner
+- Input handling using Scanner

 🛠 Technologies Used
--Technology	Purpose
+- Technology	Purpose
--Java (Core)	Programming Language
+- Java (Core)	Programming Language
--JDK 8+	Required to run the program
+- JDK 8+	Required to run the program
--IDE (Eclipse / IntelliJ)	For writing and executing code
+- IDE (Eclipse / IntelliJ)	For writing and executing code

 📂 Project Structure